 Stanford GSB seeks companies with promising business models and validation from customers and investors.
 Only host companies that can provide mentorship are approved.

-ESIP does not provide specific guidance to companies about summer wages, but a helpful resource for companies is the summer wage section on page 15 of the Stanford GSB Employment Report.
+ESIP does not provide specific guidance to companies about summer wages, but a helpful resource for companies is the data on Summer Employment for MBA Students.